steveseguin/social_stream/README.md

 Included in the code is the `custom_sample.js` file, which you can rename to custom.js to get started.
 Included in it is the `&auto1` trigger, which  auto responds "1" to any message that is also "1".
 You need to add `&auto1` to the dock's URL to activate it.

 It's fairly easy to modify the `auto1` trigger to do whatever you want.
-You can also customize or removee the URL-parameter trigger needed to activate it.
+You can also customize or remove the URL-parameter trigger needed to activate it.

+Please note that currently the custom.js file needs the dock.html to be opened locally, if you wish to have it load there.

 ### Queuing messages